Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 #### Advantages of the write once, test everywhere pattern
  * Foresight - This pattern forces the architect of the test suite to think ahead and boil down every feature and behaviour to the simplest, most common list of ideas
- * Reusablity - Can be reused between the mobile and website test suite ect
+ * Reusability - Can be reused between the mobile and website test suite ect
  * Simplicity - We have a single test suite that runs on multiple platforms and shares some of the implementation details

 #### Disadvantages of the write once, test everywhere pattern

-* Runtime conext switching
+* Runtime content switching
 * Complex code base - Combining multiple test suites into one has a lot of advantages, however, the project structure might become convoluted and difficult to understand very

 ## The Page Objects Pattern